-In a 1983 study, 93 women given a complex of potentised homeopathic remedies experienced reduced labour lengths and had fewer complications than those given a placebo.
+In a 1983 study, 93 women were given a complex of potentised homeopathic remedies and had shorter labours and fewer complications than those given a placebo.

 The study found that the average labour time of the women given the complex was 5.1 hours.
 In comparison, those who received the placebo laboured for an average of 8.5 hours.

 The rate of complications in those using the homeopathic complex was 11.3% while the complication rate for those given the placebo was 40%.

 The complex consisted of a mix of homeopathic remedies traditionally used by homeopaths for pregnancy and birthing conditions but does this mean it or any of the remedies should be used routinely?
 Not at all.